learn-co-students/dtrees_ds-west-082420/README.md

 # 4. Issues with Decision Trees

-  - Decision trees have advantages:
-     - They are highly interpretable and require little data preparation (no need to normalize/scale data).
-     - They can serve as a good FSM and help improve our insight about feature importance through visualization of trees (and feature_importances_ attribue).

-  - But they also have disadvantages:
   - They are prone to overfitting.
   - They are highly dependent on the training data: small differences in training sets produce completely different trees.
   - They are susceptible to class imbalance.
   - They are greedy.